MicrosoftDocs/Viva/Viva/engage/configure-your-yammer-network/manage-storyline-viva.md

 ### How do I delete custom cover photos that are uploaded to a person’s Storyline?
 When the preview features toggle is in the ON position, uploaded cover photos can be deleted by the user themselves, or by Network and Verified Admins, by going to the user profile page and choosing the delete option under **Update cover photo**.

-If you want to delete a previously uploaded cover photo when the preview toggle is in the OFF position, you will need to temporarily opt in to the preview so you can access the delete cover photo option as discussed above.
+If you want to delete a previously uploaded cover photo when the preview toggle is in the OFF position, you'll need to temporarily opt in to the preview so you can access the delete cover photo option as discussed above.